Kaszaq/miro-calendarendi/README.md

-# Plugin for Miro - import charts
+# Plugin for Miro - Calendarendi

 This plugin allows to create calendars which update themselves each day.
 Each day the previously active day style is copied applied onto a current date box.
 Previous days have style applied the same as day before previously active day.
 Because of that behaviour this allows for some cool use cases!